vivian1223/The-Complete-JavaScript-Course-2022-From-Zero-to-Expert-Coding-challenge/README.md

 § To calculate average of 3 values, add them all together and divide by 3 § To check if number A is at least double number B, check for A >= 2 * B.
 Apply this to the team's average scores 😉

+## Section 3: JavaScript fundamentals part 2
+* branch : feat/section3CodingChallenging#2
+Steven is still building his tip calculator, using the same rules as before: Tip 15% of the bill if the bill value is between 50 and 300, and if the value is different, the tip is 20%.
+Your tasks:
+1. Writeafunction'calcTip'thattakesanybillvalueasaninputandreturns the corresponding tip, calculated based on the rules above (you can check out the code from first tip calculator challenge if you need to).
+Use the function type you like the most.
+Test the function using a bill value of 100
+2. Andnowlet'susearrays!Socreateanarray'bills'containingthetestdata below
+3. Createanarray'tips'containingthetipvalueforeachbill,calculatedfrom the function you created before
+4. Bonus:Createanarray'total'containingthetotalvalues,sothebill+tip Test data: 125, 555 and 44
+Hint: Remember that an array needs a value in each position, and that value can actually be the returned value of a function!
+So you can just call a function as array values (so don't store the tip values in separate variables first, but right in the new array) 😉